-- > Ready to send to university/college applications that have been processed by UCAS, but not yet sent to the universities or colleges listed. - > Waiting for university/college to respond applications that have been sent to the universities and colleges, but decisions have not been received from all choices. - > Waiting for applicant's reply applicants have received decisions from their choices, and are now required to reply to their offers. - > Eligible for Extra/Clearing/new choice(s) applicants who are not holding any offers, and can apply for further choices through Extra, Clearing, or by adding a new choice to their application.
-Applicants will be displayed in one of the following categories, depending on their status and the time of year: - Waiting for Extra Extra has not yet started.
+- > Ready to send to university / college applications that have been processed by UCAS, but not yet sent to the universities or colleges listed. - > Waiting for university/college to respond applications that have been sent to the universities and colleges, but decisions have not been received from all choices. - > Waiting for applicant's reply applicants have received decisions from their choices, and are now required to reply to their offers. - > Eligible for Extra/Clearing/new choice(s) applicants who are not holding any offers, and can apply for further choices through Extra, Clearing, or by adding a new choice to their application.
+Applicants will be displayed in one of the following categories, depending on their status and the time of year: - > Waiting for Extra Extra has not yet started.
 Applicant applied to five choices, and either received no offers, or declined any offers received. - Eligible for Extra Extra is open.
-Applicant applied to five choices, and either received no offers, or declined any offers received. - Waiting for Clearing Clearing has not yet started.
-Applicant applied to fewer than five choices, and declined any offers received. - Eligible for Clearing Clearing is open.
-Applicant has either been unsuccessful, or declined any offers received. - No offers, other options available Applicant applied to fewer than five choices, and has been unsuccessful at all choices.
+Applicant applied to five choices, and either received no offers, or declined any offers received. - > Waiting for Clearing Clearing has not yet started.
+Applicant applied to fewer than five choices, and declined any offers received. - > Eligible for Clearing Clearing is open.
+Applicant has either been unsuccessful, or declined any offers received. - > No offers, other options available Applicant applied to fewer than five choices, and has been unsuccessful at all choices.
 Applicant is now eligible to apply for new choices (up to the maximum of five), or applicant has applied to one choice and paid the single entry fee they will need to pay the full fee before they can add choices, or be entered into Clearing. - > Has accepted offer(s) applicants who have accepted one of their offers (as their firm choice) or two of their offers (as their firm and insurance choices).
-Their firm choice will be conditional, for example, CF. Applicants with an unconditional firm offer (UF) are listed under Final place accepted. - In Clearing applicants who apply after 30 June, and are eligible to apply through Clearing for a choice. - > University/college to make final decision applicants who are waiting for their university or college to confirm their conditional offer.
+Their firm choice will be conditional, for example, CF. Applicants with an unconditional firm offer (UF) are listed under Final place accepted. - > In Clearing applicants who apply after 30 June, and are eligible to apply through Clearing for a choice. - > University / college to make final decision applicants who are waiting for their university or college to confirm their conditional offer.
 The decision will be based on whether they meet the conditions of the offer. - > Applicant to reply to revised offer applicants who have received a changed course offer from their chosen university or college, e.g. a change of course, entry year, or campus.
-These applicants need to reply to the revised offer in Track. - > Final place accepted applicants who have firmly accepted an unconditional offer, received an unconditional offer after meeting their conditional offer requirements, or been given a place in Clearing, for example, UF.
-Applicants who choose to use Adjustment will be displayed in one of the categories below. - Registered for Adjustment applicants who have registered in Track to use Adjustment. - Placed through Adjustment applicants who have been accepted for an alternative place through Adjustment. - > Application cancelled there are several reasons why an application may be cancelled.
+These applicants need to reply to the revised offer in their application. - > Final place accepted applicants who have firmly accepted an unconditional offer, received an unconditional offer after meeting their conditional offer requirements, or been given a place in Clearing, for example, UF. - > Application cancelled there are several reasons why an application may be cancelled.
 It is usually because the applicant has chosen to cancel the application within 14 days of the date it was processed.
 If this is the case, the application fee is refunded, and the applicant is able to submit another application in the same academic year. - > Withdrawn from this year's cycle applications that have been completely withdrawn from UCAS for the current academic year, either by the applicant or by the university or college the applicant accepted as their unconditional firm choice.
 Applicants are not able to submit another application in the same academic year.